nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

 Use case resumes from Step 4.

+* 4a.
+TutorAid detects that some specified student(s) are not attending some specified lesson(s).
+    * 4a1.
+TutorAid still deletes all the specified student(s) from all the specified lesson(s) except for when a student is not attending a lesson.
+    * 4a2.
+TutorAid displays warning(s) that some specified student(s) are not attending some specified lesson(s), while also displays message(s) of successful deletion(s).

+Use case ends.

 **Use case 13: View which students should be present for the lesson**